-Do window cleaners still work in bad weather?November 25th, 2016 by PPC Pete
+Do Window Cleaners Still Work in Bad Weather?November 25th, 2016 by PPC Pete

-We have been running our company for 16 years now and have seen nearly all the different weather conditions possible in the UK.
-Many people automatically presume that if it’s raining then there is no point in cleaning the window but this is not the case.
-Unless the wind is too strong or it is torrential rain we will still be along to clean your windows, as it’s mainly a mixture of wind and rain that really makes your windows dirty.
+We have been running our company for 16 years now, and in that time we have seen just about every different type of weather imaginable in the UK.
+Many people automatically presume that if it’s already raining there is no point in cleaning the window – but this is not the case!
+Unless the wind is too strong or the rain is torrential we will still be along to clean your windows, as it’s mainly a mixture of wind and rain that really makes your windows dirty.

-If your windows and frames have been cleaned property in the past by one of our team then the water will just run down the window and should leave very little or no dirt or spotting on the glass.
+If your windows and frames have been cleaned properly in the past by one of our team then the water will just run down the window and should leave very little or no dirt or spotting on the glass.
 The evaporated water that falls as rain does not contain the same amount of calcium and dissolved minerals as the water that comes out of your tap, so its won’t leave anywhere near the spotting and marks that you would find if you washed the glass off with your garden hose.

-The wind is the biggest factor in window cleaning as it’s usually the main reason that we cannot work.
-It can be dangerous to put the poles up in high winds as although they are made of carbon fibre and very light could still cause a significant amount of damage to property and be very dangerous to any members of the public if the operator was to lose control of the pole.
+The biggest factor in window cleaning is wind – it’s usually the main reason that we cannot work.
+It can be dangerous to put the poles up in high winds as, although they are made of carbon fibre and very light, they could still cause a significant amount of damage to property and be very dangerous to any members of the public if the operator was to lose control of the pole.

-Snow and ice
+Snow and Ice

-Ice also poses potential hazards when cleaning windows as if the temperature is below freezing it is possible to crack the glass in window.
+Ice also poses potential hazards when cleaning windows.
+If the temperature falls below freezing there is actually a risk that the glass in the window will crack.
 This is very rare but can happen if the temperature is low enough, although the water in the hoses will usually freeze first and stop the window cleaner from working beforehand.
 This is especially relevant if your window cleaner is using a hot water set up as this is a lot more likely to cause a crack if applied to very cold glass.